-The other side of learning about humanity and life through fiction and art is learning about physical reality through science and research (if you're religious, or into traditional philosophy, feel free to add them to the list).
-And as such, both in contrast and in mutual support with many of my other hobbies, I quite like common learning.
-Topics historical, mundane, small, neat and collectable, human, pragmatic and practical, scientific, avocational and so much more.
-To this end, I watch youtube videos and do simple reseach – most often by browsing Wikipedia, or just going wherever google takes me.
+The other side of learning about humanity and life through experience, fiction and art is learning about physical reality through science and research (if you're religious, or into reading your philosophy directly, feel free to add these to the list).
+And as such, both in support and contrast with many of my other hobbies, I quite like learning.
+Topics historical, natural, human, physics, astronomical, industrial, mundane, neat and collectable, avocational, pragmatic and practical and so much more.
+To this end, as of now, I watch youtube videos and do simple reseach – most often by browsing Wikipedia, or just going wherever google takes me.

 1: